-Element 7.1: There is support for the selection and continuing professional development of administrative personnel involved in the administration of residency education.
+Element 7.1: There is support for the continuing professional development of administrative personnel involved in the administration of residency education.

-Requirement(s) Indicator(s) 7.1.1: There is an effective process for the selection of and professional development for administrative personnel involved in residency education.
-7.1.1.1: There is a standardized job description for postgraduate and residency program administrative personnel involved in residency education, that outlines the mandate, expectations, time allocation, reporting, and accountability for the role.
-7.1.1.2: There are criteria and guidelines for the selection and recognition of administrative personnel.
-7.1.1.3: There is a program of professional development for administrative personnel involved in residency education based on identification of their learning needs.
-7.1.1.4: There is a fair and transparent process for administrative personnel performance management.
+Requirement(s) Indicator(s) 7.1.1: There is an effective process for the professional development of administrative 7.1.1.1 There are role descriptions that outline the knowledge, skills and expectations for postgraduate administrative personnel and residency program administrative personnel. personnel involved in residency education.
+7.1.1.2: There is a program of professional development for administrative personnel involved in residency education based on identification of their learning needs.
+7.1.1.3: There is a fair and transparent process for administrative